 Whatever we have going on in our lives, I think we can ALL benefit from taking a second to press pause, reconnect and relax.

 What is Belly Breathing?

-Belly Breathing is a breathing technique used to help relax the body and allow a good, healthy flow of oxygen to the brain all at the same time.
+Belly Breathing is a breathing technique used to help relax the body.
+It allows a good, healthy flow of oxygen to the brain all at the same time.
 When we are worked up, maybe feeling stressed or anxious, we tend to take more shallow breaths higher up in the ribcage.
 That’s totally normal.
-But when we Belly Breathe, we are drawing the breath lower into the diaphragm, which encourages us to take slower, more even breaths, it allows our heart rate to slow down a little and helps more oxygen find its way around the body.
+But when we Belly Breathe, we are drawing the breath lower into the diaphragm.
+In turn, this encourages us to take slower, more even breaths, it allows our heart rate to slow down a little and helps more oxygen find its way around the body.
 This all sends messages to the brain that it’s time to rest, even if it’s just for a few minutes, and sometimes that’s all we need.

 How do I Belly Breathe?

 The best position to figure out Belly Breathing is lying down on your back.
 However, if it’s more comfortable for you to sit, just make sure you can relax in the position you’re in.

 For the best possible moment of relaxation, make sure you’re in a place where you won’t be disturbed; somewhere you feel safe and totally comfortable.
 (But if this works for you on your break in the staffroom, just before you go into a dentist’s appointment, or between finishing the housework and picking the kids up from school, that’s awesome, too!)

 Before trying to Belly Breathe, place one hand on your chest, and another on your stomach, and just breathe normally.
 Notice if you can feel one hand moving more than the other.
 Are you breathing more using the upper part of your chest?
 Or can you feel your diaphragm moving up and down as you breathe?
 Neither is right or wrong, but this is a good chance to check in with your body and really listen to it.